mattia72/DRipGrepper/deploy/Deploy-Description.md

 -->

 ## :rocket: Improvements
-Marked with checkmark if ready, else next planned.
+Marked with checkmark if ready, else planned as next.

 ### :droplet: GUI